Overseeing the build

 With the help of your co-chairs, create a detailed site layout that shows the location of all the teams' activities.
 Start by sketching the location and orientation of the playspace (including where each piece of equipment will go) and any side projects.
 Then indicate where you'd like to see the following activities: equipment assembly, side project assembly, tool storage, tool check-in, the safety surfacing pile, and cutting/sawing operations.
 Take into consideration where items will be dropped off, and how far they need to be transported (especially heavy materials like dry concrete).
 Note where fences, trees, or hills will prevent easy movement.

 An official build timetable is another way to make sure that everyone is on the same page...literally!
 It's essentially a script for site prep and Build Day(s), a single document that pulls together all the teams' activities and lists them in order.
+Use this sample playground build timetable as a starting off point.

 Your co-chair(s) have probably scheduled a walk through, or "dress rehearsal," a day or two before the build.
 This is your last chance to make sure that your co-chair(s), fellow team captains, and build captains are all up to speed.
 When it's your turn, be sure to answer the following questions: